- Written by Dr.Mehmet Demircioglu

 Severe or worsening pain, signs of infection, abnormal scarring, obvious pitting, cobblestoning, unnatural growth angles, clear overharvesting, or a clinic that avoids direct answers should not be dismissed.
 These issues deserve medical review.

-Another warning sign is when the original plan never made sense.
+Another weak point is when the original plan never made sense.
 For example, a very young patient with aggressive hair loss may receive a low, dense hairline without enough discussion of future thinning.
-A patient with a weak donor may be promised full coverage of the front, mid scalp, and crown in one session.
+A patient with a weak donor may be promised full coverage of the front, mid-scalp, and crown in one session.

 Sometimes the regret is not about the early healing.
 It is about realizing that the consultation was too shallow.
 The patient remembers that nobody explained donor limits, nobody discussed future hair loss, and nobody clarified who would perform the critical stages of the operation.